It’s that wonderful time of year again to celebrate Chinese New Year! So, I have summed up 16 auspicious Chinese New Year recipes, especially for you.

 The shape of the spring roll resembles gold bars, which symbolize wealth.

-The Chinese characters of spring roll (春卷) also signify the arrival of spring, which shares the same character (春) of the Spring Festival.
+The Chinese characters of spring roll (春卷) also signify the arrival of spring, which shares the same character (春) as the Spring Festival.

 You can make spring rolls in advance as they freeze well.
 Then, deep-fry in hot oil directly from the freezer just before serving to enjoy the glass-shattering texture of freshly made spring rolls.

-Bak Kwa is incredibly delicious and almost unimaginable not to have it during Chinese New Year.
+Bak Kwa is dried meat in Hokkien, made with pork or chicken.
+It is incredibly delicious and almost unimaginable not to have it during Chinese New Year.
 It is like jerky and can be made in advance.

 You can make it with an oven, although charcoal will yield a smoky flavor on the grill.

-3. Nian Gao for a higher achievment in the new year
+3. Nian Gao for a higher achievement in the new year

-Nian Gao is considered a good luck food for the Spring Festival because Nian Gao (年糕) is a homonym for ‘a higher achievement year’ (年高).
-It can be obtaining a good grade in school, higher income, a higher position in the company, a more prosperous business, or any improvement in the coming year.
+Nian Gao is considered a good luck food for the Spring Festival because Nian Gao (年糕) is a homonym for ‘higher achievement year’ (年高).
+It can be obtaining a good grade in school, a higher income, a higher position in the company, a more prosperous business, or any improvement in the coming year.

-This sticky sweet rice cake is an offering to the kitchen god each year-end, which resides in every kitchen.
-The folklore says that the kitchen god will present his yearly report to the Jade Emperor of what happens in each household.
+This sticky, sweet rice cake is an offering to the kitchen god each year-end who resides in every kitchen.
+The folklore says that the kitchen god will present his yearly report of each household’s events to the Jade Emperor.
 Hopefully, the sticky dessert will prevent him from bad-mouthing the respective family in his report.

 Buddha’s delight is one of the main vegetable dishes, usually served during lunch on the 1st day of the Chinese New Year.